shieldgenerator7/DnD-Stories/Wyl/Wyl Magic System Simple.md

 Choose the options for the spell, such as what area to target, or which creatures to target.

-### 2. Calculate the wyl requirement of the spell
+### 3. (Optional) Upcast the spell

-Each spell has a wyl requirement formula to work out how much wyl it costs with the options you chose.
-Use that to determine its wyl requirement.
+You can double any stat in the spell by doubling the mana cost of the spell.

-Alternatively, you can use the default options listed on the top of the spell, which also lists the default wyl requirement.
-Note that the default wyl requirement assumes the most expensive version of the spell at those options (ex: it assumes you always cast the spell at max range).
+You can half any stat (rouned down) in the spell by halving the mana cost of the spell (rounded up).

-### 3. Spend the necessary mana
+You can double / half as many numbers as you want, except numbers that refer to a die type (ex: d6 or d20).

-Calculate how much mana you have to spend to output that much wyl for that spell.
-Use your base ratio multiplied by any bonus ratios you have for the specific spell, its Magic Genus, and its tags.
+### 4. Spend the necessary mana

-Spend that amount of mana from your mana pool.
-Some creatures can pull mana from other sources and spend that too.
+Remove the needed mana from your mana pool.
+The spell is cast!

-Once the mana has been spent, it is converted into wyl output, and the spell is cast!
+### 5. Account for a target’s magic resist

-### 4. Account for a target’s magic resist
+If you effect a creature that has resistance to the spell or its effects, half the numbers in the spell on that creature.

-If you effect a creature that has resistance to the spell, multiply the wyl output by the resist ratio to get the resulting wyl output on that creature
+# Magic Schools

-Resist ratio = `100 / (100 + resist)`
+Each magic spell is categorized into a magic school, which describes the base rules for how a spell of that type behaves.
+A spell can belong to more than one school, and spells of different schools can possibly have similar effects.

-Ex: A creature has 200 fire resist, and you want to effect the creature with 36wyls of fire magic.
-Its fire resist ratio is 100/(100+200) = 0.33, so you multiply 36wyls times 0.33 to get 12wyls of actual output.
+## Abjuration

-# Magic Genera
+Abjuration reduces the chance of being damaged and effected by crow control, and reduces the amount of damage done, and reduces the duration and effectiveness of crowd control.

-Each magic spell is categorized into a Magic Genus, which describes the base rules for how a spell of that type behaves.
-A spell can belong to more than one genus, and spells of different genera can possibly have similar effects.
+### Resistance

 ## Abjuration